-UPDATE 1-Covestro says 2019 EBITDA could halve as competition heats up
+UPDATE 2-Covestro warns earnings could halve as competition heats up

 Fourth-quarter EBITDA plunged by two-thirds to 293 million euros, less than the 314 million expected on average by analysts in a Reuters poll.

-The group said the economic environment was challenging, adding that demand from the Asian car industry had shrunk during the last quarter of 2018.
+Covestro said the economic environment was challenging and demand from the Asian car industry had shrunk during the last quarter of 2018.

+Baader Bank analyst Markus Mayer said the results confirmed his view that automotive customers and users of polyurethane foams were continuing to run down stocks.

+Covestro shares were down 3.8 percent at 49.64 euros at 0950 GMT, among the worst performers on Germany’s blue-chip DAX index which was up 0.4 percent.

-Rapid earnings growth over the last two years was driven by supply shortages mainly in chemicals that go into heat insulation foams and mattresses.
+Rapid earnings growth over the last two years was driven by supply shortages mainly in chemicals that go into foams, for uses such as heat insulation and mattresses, because suppliers had underestimated the pace of demand growth.

-Companies including BASF, China’s Wanhua Chemical , as well as Sadara, a joint venture between DowDuPont and Saudi Aramco, are ramping up production, Covestro said in presentation slides.
+However, companies including BASF, China’s Wanhua Chemical, as well as Sadara, a joint venture between DowDuPont and Saudi Aramco, are ramping up production, Covestro said in presentation slides.

-Despite lower earnings, Covestro is boosting investments to prevent production bottlenecks during future upswings, taking up the challenge posed by rivals’ growth plans.
+Despite lower earnings, Covestro is boosting investment to prevent production bottlenecks in future upswings, taking up the challenge posed by rivals’ growth plans.

-Still, the company said on Monday it would ask shareholder approval for a fresh round of share buybacks.
+Still, the company said it would also ask shareholders to approve a new round of share buybacks, though it would decide later whether to go ahead with a transaction.

-Covestro last year returned 1.7 billion euros to shareholders in the form of share buybacks and dividends.
-Approval will be sought at the next annual meeting to buy back 10 percent of the capital stock, it said on Monday.
+Covestro last year returned 1.7 billion euros to shareholders via buybacks and dividends.
+It will seek approval at the next annual meeting to buy back another 10 percent of the capital stock, it said.

-$1 = 0.8819 euros Additional reporting by Patricia Weiss; Editing by Thomas Seythal and Richard Borsuk
+$1 = 0.8819 euros Additional reporting by Patricia Weiss; Editing by Richard Borsuk and Mark Potter